pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 * Once all items of a given batch are recived, run collate_fn and send the prepared batch to worker_result_queue

 ### **Notes**
-* A new dataloader parameter: num_batch_workers should be introduced
-  * By default, this parameter should be set to prefetch_factor.
-  * There is no reason to use a larger value than prefetch_factor.
+* A new dataloader parameter: num_batch_workers should be introduced.
+By default, this parameter should be set to prefetch_factor.
+There is no reason to use a larger value than prefetch_factor.
 However, smaller value may be considered by the user, if collate_fn is very fast

 ## **Metrics **
 The suggested flow should require significantly less shared memory, while preserving TPT, using similar configurations. \